 - Data publication guidelines: All data collected for J-PAL-funded projects must be published in de-identified form as IRB protocols allow.
 Affiliates are additionally encouraged to publish data from all of their RCTs.
 Many funders have also begun to require publication of data that was collected as part of funded projects.

 Services for affiliates

 J-PAL provides services and resources to affiliates at every stage of the project life cycle.
-Some of these services are listed below; details and a more comprehensive list can be found in the slides from the webinar for new affiliates as well as in the FAQs for affiliates document.
+Some of these services are listed below; details and a more comprehensive list can be found in the slides from our annual webinar for new affiliates as well as in the FAQs for affiliates document.

 AEA RCT Registry

 In 2012, the American Economic Association, in cooperation with J-PAL, implemented the AEA RCT Registry.
 All projects funded or implemented by J-PAL must be registered.
 Affiliates are encouraged to register all of their RCTs.
 (Note that some journals or funders also require trial registration in a public registry.)

 J-PAL’s research team can provide affiliates assistance in registering their projects on the AEA RCT Registry, such as creating drafts based off of information in a research proposal, an application to your Institutional Review Board (IRB), narrative reports, etc. For help requests or questions, please contact [email protected].
 The registry is only as meaningful as it is comprehensive; we appreciate your support in this effort.

 J-PAL's research team can work with you to clean, label, and document datasets collected as part of a randomized evaluation before publishing them in the J-PAL Dataverse or another data repository of your choice.
 Email [email protected].